 CPCRE - End of life pathways

-The Care at the End of Life Project team have worked with palliative care clinicians to update the Care Plan for the Dying Person.
-The original version of this document was a result of the RBWH Project below.
+The Care at the End of Life Project team have worked with palliative care clinicians to make available the following documents:

 Royal Brisbane and Women's Hospital (RBWH) Project